RanchoSafecracking/RST-Colorimetry/README.md

 # RST-Colorimetry
-Hardware and firmware for 2015 cheapo colorimeter
+Hardware and firmware for 2015 cheapo colorimeter.